preseverence/isulr/README.md

 Primitive WinForms UI for previewing the files is also provided.
 It can open logs via open dialog, from commandline (the first one) or from windows file drag-n-drop.

+This repo contains only the Inno-Setup reader engine.
+For a complete UI tool please follow [here](https://brokenevent.com/projects/isulr).

 ### Warning

 Be aware that the logs are opened as-is.
 To perform the uninstall you should revert the order.
 Refer to the [IS sourcecode](https://github.com/jrsoftware/issrc) for further details (the order of operations is not straight).